givasile/effector/docs/docs/tutorials/01_linear_model.md

 ## Accumulated Local Effects (ALE)

-Accumulated Local Effects (ALE) is the second big class of feature effect methods.
-Before we delve into the details, let's see how the ALE plot looks like, using the default `Effector` options.
+The next major category of feature effect techniques is [Accumulated Local Effects (ALE)](https://christophm.github.io/interpretable-ml-book/ale.html).
+Before we go into the specifics, let's apply the ALE plot to our example.

 ```python